jflinchbaugh/covid-web/README.md

 # COVID Web

-A React/Reagent frontend to the display data from JSON files produced by the covid-data project.
+A React/Reagent frontend to display data from JSON files produced by the covid-data project.

 ### Development mode